 How much of the time is spent in the classroom versus in the shop?

 Over 90% of the total time of the 900 hour program is spent in the shop, honing your welding skills.
-That is what student’s chose Arclabs over other welding programs out there.
+That is why student’s chose Arclabs over other welding programs out there.